B-21 Raider Bomber: The 'Achilles Heel' No One Is Thinking About

 B-21 Raider

--The Air Force needs 300 units but is set to receive only 150 over the next decade at $600 million each.
-Financial constraints and economic instability threaten this target.
+-The U.S. Air Force needs 300 B-21 units but is slated to receive only 150 over the next decade, costing $600 million each.
+Given potential economic constraints, prioritizing the B-21 is critical, yet alternative solutions like stealth drone swarms might be more feasible.

 The B-21 Raider is the Air Force’s newest long-range stealth bomber.
 It’s undoubtedly the most advanced bomber in the world.
 If it could be produced to the level that the Air Force (quickly) needs them to be produced at, the United States would have likely restored a key element of its failing deterrence against China and Russia.